fabioCollini/Inversion/README.md

 # Inversion

 Inversion simplifies the `ServiceLoader` usage to retrieve all the implementations of a certain interface.
-Using Inversion it's easy to implement the dependency inversion in a multi module project.
+Using Inversion it's easy to use the dependency inversion in a multi module project.

 ## Basic example